-Evaluation of the potential hydrodynamic impacts of the construction of the project at James Island has been conducted using the UCB-FEM model.
-The UCB-FEM model is used to assess potential impacts by applying identical hydrodynamic input boundary conditions to pre- and post- construction model bathymetry.
-Hydrodynamic results are then used as input into the sedimentation model which is also run using identical boundary conditions for pre- and post-construction conditions.
-The input conditions selected represent typical hydrodynamic conditions in the vicinity of James Island.
+Evaluation of the hydrodynamic impacts of the construction of modifications to the PIERP has been conducted using the UCB-FEM model.
+The UCB-FEM model is used to assess impacts by applying identical hydrodynamic input boundary conditions to existing condition and with-project model bathymetry.
+Hydrodynamic results are then used as input into the sedimentation model which is also run using identical boundary conditions existing condition and with-project conditions.
+The input conditions selected represent typical hydrodynamic conditions in the vicinity of Poplar Island.